poorlymac/DBApp/README.md

 # DBApp
 A database application that's super small and easy to develop.
-It really is small.
-Currently only shows database information
+It really is small, as a Mac app it's 11MB and 500kb of that is the app and the rest is the MySQL support.
+Currently only supports MySQL (and therefore possibly MariaDB) and only shows database information at this stage.

 # Screenshot
 ![DBApp Screenshot](DBApp.png)